Over 70% of fly-tipping incidents in Wales contain household waste, such as white goods, furniture, excess black bin bags and used toys.

 - Fashion: rather than always buying new and throwing old clothing items in the bin, why not take a more sustainable approach to fashion?
 You can borrow and swap with friends, donate and shop at charity shops or you could even take up a new hobby and learn how to make your own garments…

 - ‘Good as new’ household items: As the saying goes, one man’s rubbish is another man’s treasure!
 If they are in good nick, someone may really appreciate your old sofa, television or fridge.
 Gumtree, Facebook Marketplace, eBay and Freegle are all great tools for buying and selling second-hand.
-Or charities such as British Heart Foundation are offering a COVID-secure furniture, electrical and homeware collection service if you’d like to donate your items to a good cause.
-Find out more here.
+Also, some charities such as British Heart Foundation offer a furniture, electrical and homeware collection service if you’d like to donate your items to a good cause.

 For more advice and useful information on safe waste management for householders over the festive period, keep an eye on our Facebook page where we are sharing daily bite-size tips in the run up to Christmas Day.